 The majority of this plan change creates a new special zone therefore all text referring to Chapter 12 is new.
-Changes in relation to Chapters 14, 15, Definitions and Appendices are denoted by underline for additions and strikethrough for deletions.
+Changes have also been made to Chapters 15, Definitions and to Appendix 3 Inventory of Protected Features.
+The relevant Planning Maps are amended.
+All changes to the District Plan are denoted by underline for additions and strikethrough for deletions.